MayukhChakrabortyDX/bvm/docs/bytecode.md

 Once we exhaust this list, we are sure that the registry has been loaded succesfully.
 Any error that comes during this phase is promtply reported and execution is terminated.

+4. Method Registry

+The method registry stores information about the methods that are written for the assembly itself.
+Here's the information needed to encode for a function:

+1. The function pointer (to the instruction space itself) - 8 bytes
+2. the size of the function (number of locals + args) - 8 bytes
+3. the size of the arguments (number of arguments) - 8 bytes

+It is encoded as follows:
+[ total functions defined ( 4 bytes ) ]
+[ fpointer (8 byte) ]
+[ fsize (8 byte) ]
+[ argsize (8 byte) ]
+... continue till exhaustion.

 What follows next is the instructions itself.